-The main intuition of prototype definitions is that each member of a prototype is associated with a score which denotes the "degree of typicality" of the instance with respect to the concept described by the prototype.
-As in [6], such a degree is computed from the prototype features that are satisfied by the instances and their score.
-Ideally, the prototype score of an individual allows us to determine a preference over models: axioms on prototypes with higher score are preferred to the ones on lower scoring prototypes.
+The main intuition of prototype definitions is that each instance of a prototype is associated with a score which denotes the "degree of typicality" of the individual with respect to the concept described by the prototype.
+As in [7], such a degree is computed from the prototype features that are satisfied by the instances and their score.
+Ideally, the prototype score of an individual allows us to determine a preference over models: axioms on prototypes with higher score are preferred to the ones on lower scoring prototypes; thus the measure needs to be independent of single models and comparable across different prototypes.

 Formally, a simple score function can be defined as follows:

 Definition 9 (Prototype score).
-Given a prototype definition $P(C_1 : w_1, ..., C_m : w_m)$, we define the score function $score_P : NI \rightarrow [0, 1]$ for prototype P as:
+Given a prototype definition $P(C_1 : w_1, ..., C_m : w_m)$, we define the score function $score_P : NI \to \mathbb{R}$ for prototype P as: